Sign up for more information.

 How long does this process take?If your required financial documentation is clear and complete, it should take 60 days from start to finish: initial discussion + financial review + paperwork + marketing = money in your account.

-How do small business bonds work?Like a term loan with a fixed interest rate.
+How do Small Business Bonds™ work?Like a term loan with a fixed interest rate.

 What happens if I do not raise my desired amount?We fire our business team.
 No, we don’t actually do that but we do take fully subscribing your offering, getting you the money you want to grow, that seriously.
 We cannot guarantee you other people’s money, as that is what raising from the crowd is, but we can work with you to market your offering to the right people, gaining you interest and the dollars that follow.

 You’re not a bank, you’re not a lending platform.
-What are you?SMBX is an SEC registered FINRA licensed Title III crowdfunding portal.
+What are you?SMBX is an SEC and FINRA registered Title III crowdfunding portal.

 If you are a crowdfunding portal, am I giving up ownership of my business?No. Bonds are a debt instrument.
 You pay principal + interest monthly.
 You retain 100% ownership of your business.

-BondSmall and medium sized businesses issue bonds on SMBX.
-A bond is a debt-based financial asset, in which an investor loans money to an issuer for a period of time in exchange for a legal right to the issuer’s promise to repay the borrowed money, plus interest.
-On SMBX, small and medium businesses sell bonds to investors, who earn anywhere from 4% to 14% interest.
+BondSmall and medium sized businesses issue Bonds on the SMBX.
+A Bond is a debt-based financial asset, in which an investor loans money to an issuer for a period of time in exchange for a legal right to the issuer’s promise to repay the borrowed money, plus interest.
+On SMBX, small and medium businesses sell Bonds to investors, who earn anywhere from 5% to 10% interest.